timrourke/funnel/README.md

 parsing is concerned.
 You can learn more about [how Go parses date formats here](https://gobyexample.com/time-formatting-parsing) and also [here](https://golang.org/pkg/time/#Time.Format).

-Finally, note that wrapping double-quotes are needed for any Go template function that takes string arguments (eg. `dateWithFormat`), but when calling funnel, you will need to escape those double quotes (see the `dateWithFormat` example above).
+Finally, note that string arguments passed to Go template functions must be wrapped in double quotes to be parsed correctly (eg. `dateWithFormat`), but when calling funnel, you may need to escape those double quotes (see the `dateWithFormat` example above).